Sequential composition of answer set programs

-We have the following structural result.
+We have the following structural result:

-\begin{theorem} The space of all Horn programs forms a unital submagma of the space of all answer set programs with the neutral element given by the unit program. \end{theorem} \begin{proof} See \citeA[Theorem 3]{Antic_i2}. \end{proof}
+\begin{theorem} The space of all Horn programs forms a unital submagma of the space of all answer set programs with the neutral element given by the unit program. \end{theorem} \begin{proof} See \citeA[Theorem 9]{Antic21-1}. \end{proof}

-\subsection{Negative Programs}
+\subsection{Negative programs}

-Recall that negative programs contain only rules with negated body atoms including facts and interpretations.\footnote{This is reasonable as we can interpret every fact $a$ as the negated ``rule'' $a\leftarrow not\ \mathbf f$ (see \prettyref{sec:Composition}).} As negative programs are {\em not} closed under composition, the space of negative programs does {\em not} form a submagma of the space of all answer set programs, which is in contrast to the situation for Horn programs (cf. \prettyref{thm:Horn}).
-This is witnessed, for example, by the identity However, computing the composition with respect to negative programs still simplifies compared to the general case as we can reduce the composition with a negative program to the Horn case as follows.
+Recall that negative programs contain only rules with negated body atoms including facts and interpretations.\footnote{This is reasonable as we can interpret every fact $a$ as the negated ``rule'' $a\leftarrow not\ \mathbf f$ (see \prettyref{§:C}).} As negative programs are \textit{not} closed under composition, the space of negative programs does \textit{not} form a submagma of the space of all answer set programs, which is in contrast to the situation for Horn programs (cf. \prettyref{t:Horn}).
+This is witnessed, for example, by the identity\footnote{$a$ and $not\ not\ a$ are not equivalent under answer set semantics and the logic of here-and-there, which is irrelevant here as we are interested only in the compositional structure of $not$, that is, since } However, computing the composition with respect to negative programs still simplifies compared to the general case as we can reduce the composition with a negative program to the Horn case as follows.

 \begin{proposition} For any negative program $N$ and answer set program $R$, composition simplifies to

 \end{proposition} \begin{proof} We compute

 \end{proof}